Saturday 19th April 2014

-So then, another day, another fabulous Mayan City to explore.
-Uxmal is (was) located a hundred miles or so south of Merida, so we hopped on the local bus and headed down to see what we could find.
+So then, another day, another fabulous Mayan City to explore!!
+Uxmal is a 75km drive south of Merida, so we hopped on the bus and headed on down.

 Uxmal (Yucatec Maya: Óoxmáal) is an ancient Maya city of the classical period in present-day Mexico.
 It is considered one of the most important archaeological sites of Maya culture, along with Chichen Itza in Mexico (tick!); Caracol and Xunantunich in Belize (oh, really? bummer), and Tikal in Guatemala (tick coming soon!).

 Uxmal is located in the Puuc region and is considered one of the Maya cities most representative of the region’s dominant architectural style.
 It has been designated a UNESCO World Heritage Site in recognition of its significance.

 Uxmal is located 62 km south of Mérida, capital of Yucatán state in Mexico.
 Its buildings are noted for their size and decoration.
 Ancient roads called sacbes connect the buildings, and also were built to other cities in the area such as Chichén Itzá, Caracol and Xunantunich in modern-day Belize, and Tikal in modern-day Guatemala.